-The Scottish Sports Council (trading as sportscotland) was established by Royal Charter in 1972 for the purposes, inter alia, "of fostering the knowledge and practice of sport and physical recreation among the public at large and the provision of facilities therefore".
-On July 1st 1999 the Scottish Sports Council adopted the trading name of sportscotland. sportscotland's head office is Doges, Templeton on the Green, 62 Templeton Street, Glasgow, G40 1DA.
+The Scottish Sports Council was established by Royal Charter in 1972 for the purposes, inter alia, "of fostering the knowledge and practice of sport and physical recreation among the public at large and the provision of facilities therefore".
+On 1 July 1999 the Scottish Sports Council adopted the trading name of sportscotland.